NanoComp/meep/doc/docs/ModeExpansion.md

-As a simple first problem, we'll consider a 2D problem involving an impedance mismatch between two planar waveguides, as shown in this figure:
+As a simple first problem, we'll consider a 2D problem involving an impedance mismatch between two planar waveguides, as cartooned in this figure:

 ![PlanarWaveguideJunction](images/PlanarWaveguideJunction.png)